karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 ENTRYPOINT ["./BookStore.WebApi"]
 ```

 Now, let's try to build the container image on my AMD64 machine.
-Remember that we're running the ``dotnet build`` command on an AMD64 host machine and we're targeting an ARM64 processor, which means that it will use the [QEMU](https://www.qemu.org/) emulator for building the resulting container image.

-Now, let's attempt to build the container image on my AMD64 machine.
-Remember that we're executing the ``docker build`` command on an AMD64 host machine while targeting an ARM64 processor.
-This implies that it will utilize the QEMU emulator to construct the resulting container image.
+Remember that we're running the ``dotnet build`` command on an AMD64 host machine while targeting an ARM64 processor.
+This means that it will employ the [QEMU](https://www.qemu.org/) emulator for building the resulting container image.

 ```script
 docker build --platform=linux/arm64 -t bookstore-api:arm64-emulation -f src/BookStore.WebApi/Dockerfile .